scrapinghub/web-poet/docs/advanced/additional-requests.rst

       anything.
     * The same is true for ``body`` holding an empty :class:`~.HttpRequestBody`.

-Now that we know how :class:`HttpRequest` are structured, defining them doesn't execute the actual requests at all.
+Now that we know how :class:`~.HttpRequest` are structured, defining them doesn't execute the actual requests at all.
 In order to do so, we'll need to feed it into the :class:`~.HttpClient` which is defined in the next section.